Haidar-Hasan9/Darlink/README.md

 Darlink – Real Estate Application

-Darlink is a mobile-first real estate application designed to provide an elegant, luxurious, and efficient experience for users who want to buy, sell, rent, or explore properties and real estate–related events.
+**Darlink** is a comprehensive, cross-platform application built with Flutter, designed to serve as a centralized platform for real estate listings and event management.
+It provides a rich, interactive experience for users to browse properties, discover events, communicate in real-time, and even experience virtual tours.
+The platform supports distinct user roles, including standard users and administrators, ensuring secure and managed content.

-The application focuses on usability, immersive technology, and ethical design while maintaining a premium look and feel.
+The application leverages modern mobile development practices, utilizing the **Bloc** pattern for state management and integrating powerful external services for real-time communication and data persistence.